ALinuxPerson/try-drop/README.md

 At the bare minimum, there is only one dependency--`anyhow`.
 With all default features enabled, there are six dependencies.

+  * `anyhow`: used as the main error type.
+  * `downcast-rs`: used to support downcasting the drop strategies in globals.
+Is optional.
+  * `once_cell`: used to support the global drop strategy and for the OnceCell drop strategy.
+Is optional.
+  * `shrinkwraprs`: used for more flexible newtypes.
+Is optional.
+  * `tokio`: used for the broadcast drop strategy.
+Is optional.

 # Features
 Here is a tree of the features (which aren't optional dependencies) and their explanations.